marklogic-community/marklogicworkflow/documentation/SPRINTS.md

 - IN PROGRESS Tools: Eclipse BPMN 2 Modeler Palette and Process diagram support, including new diagram creation for MarkLogic
 - DEFERRED UI: Ridiculously basic HTML widget in MLJS for rendering step and choosing action (for ease of testing)
 - TEST Start process using an Alert (content subscription)
-- IN PROGRESS REST API: Basic process initiation, update and tracking methods
+- TEST REST API: Basic process initiation, update and tracking methods
- - TEST processmodel.xqy
+ - DONE processmodel.xqy
-  - TEST PUT create and publish process model, accepting BPMN2 content type .bpmn2
+  - DONE PUT create and publish process model, accepting BPMN2 content type .bpmn2, and to update process model without publishing
+  - DONE GET to fetch process model
+  - DONE POST to publish process model
  - TEST process.xqy
-  - TEST PUT create instance of a process (starts a process)
+  - DONE PUT create instance of a process (starts a process)
   - TEST POST complete a human task
-  - TEST GET fetch the current state of a business process
+  - DONE GET fetch the current state of a business process
  - TEST processsubscription.xqy
   - TEST PUT create a process subscription (alert) to create a new process instance (creating a content doc creates a process doc with an initiating attachment)
 - TEST Test scripts for automating install, create, get, update, complete via REST API
 - DONE Bug: Change process model URI folder to include major and minor - else doing process doc update may run new pipeline instead of old one
+- Bug: Multiple wf:status properties on in process process, complete and running
+- BPMN2 specification test process models modified and tested to MarkLogic executable standard
+ - Basic
+  - Incident Management Level 1
+  - Incident Management Account Manager Only
+  - Incident Management Process Engine only

 ## Sprint 2 - Process Orchestration